mia-chono/kao/README.md

 * Manhuascan
 * ReaperScans
 * Webtoon
-  * Manga18.club
-  * Manhuascan
-  * ReaperScans
-  * Webtoon

 > *information*: you can download again a same scan with force parameter

 ## Personal folders
   > last update 2022.04.12
   We now have the possibility to convert downloaded pictures to pdf!
+  > last update 2022.08.07
+  fix image conversion to pdf.
+Now we ensure image format.

 ### Example 1: Folder with image
   example: